Best Dallas Area School Districts

 Source: Texas Education Agency

-Looking for an experienced real estate agent to assist you in buying an upscale home in the DFW area?
+Looking for a real estate agent to assist you in buying a home in the Dallas area?

-If you are looking for a uniquely qualified buyer's agent who works personally with each of his clients, please call 972 355-3511 or send me an e-mail and let's talk about how I can assist you.
-If you will be coming from outside the Dallas Fort Worth area and want me to show you houses while you are here, please call me before finalizing your travel plans.
+If you are looking for a knowledgeable, experienced buyers agent, please call 972 355-3511 or send me an e-mail and let's talk about how I can assist you.
+If you will be coming from outside the DFW area and want me to show you houses while you are here, please call me before finalizing your travel plans.